The Atomic Bombed Tram :

 A History of That Day

-~A peace tour connecting the past to the future~
+~A peace tour linking the past to the future~

 The A-bombed tram No. 653 is still in operation despite the damage caused by the atomic bombing.
 Running through the burnt-out city of Hiroshima, it gave people hope and courage.
 This tour offers you a special chance to ride on A-bombed tram No. 653.